platformatic/platformatic/docs/reference/runtime/introduction.md

 domain to the Fastify server running the `awesome` microservice.
 Any Node.js APIs based on Undici, such as `fetch()`, will then automatically route requests addressed to `awesome.plt.local` to the corresponding Fastify server.

+# TrustProxy

+For each service in the runtime **except the entrypoint**, Platformatic will set the Fastify's `trustProxy` option to true.
+This will change the ip/hostname in the request object to match the one coming from the entrypoint, rather than the internal `xyz.plt.local` name.
+Visit [fastify docs](https://www.fastify.io/docs/latest/Reference/Server/#trustproxy) for more details